Keripik sanjai

 Keripik sanjai or keripik sanjay (Jawi: كاروڤواق سنجاي; Minangkabau: karupuak sanjai) is a Minangkabau cassava kripik or chips from Bukittinggi city in West Sumatra, Indonesia.
-It made from thinly sliced cassava deep fried in ample of coconut oil until crispy.
+It is made from thinly sliced cassava deep fried in ample of coconut oil until crispy.
 It is commonly called keripik singkong in Indonesia, but this Minang version is probably the most popular of keripik singkong in Indonesia.
 And yet, the sweet, hot and spicy keripik sanjai balado is also the most famous variant of keripik sanjai.

 There are three types of kripik sanjai: